msainio/plague-inc/README.md

 flask run
 ```

-Lastly, copypaste `http://...` from the line beginning with `* Running on` and add `search` after the last forward slash.
+Lastly, copypaste `http://...` from the line beginning with `* Running on` to your browser and add `search` after the last forward slash.

 ## Usage